 In 1346, David II invaded England following a plea for help from the French King.
 At the Battle of Neville’s Cross the Scottish army was crushed, and David was captured.

-He spent 11 years in captivity, and his ransom near bankrupted Scotland.
+He spent 11 years in captivity and his ransom nearly bankrupted Scotland.